Young people's well‑being

 Our mental health drop-in centres

 BEAM is an emotional health and well-being drop-in.
+Drop-in centres like BEAM stop young people from reaching a point where they can't cope.
 It's a place young people can go by themselves at any time and talk about how they're feeling.
 No appointments, waiting lists, or referrals.
 Unlike other centres, it's based on what young people want.
-They asked, we listened.

 there were people there that cared and listened